Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities

 \subsection{``Velocity term dominance'' and ``matter does not matter''}

-\paragraph{Velocity term dominance} Consider any solution $(g_{\alpha\beta}, v^\alpha)$ of the Einstein-Euler equations asserted by \Theoremref{th:sub-criticalcoupledExistence}. \Propref{prop:ModSIVP} establishes that there exists a solution of the partially truncated evolution equations for which the associated metric given by \Eqref{eq:secondordermetric} agrees with $g_{\alpha\beta}$ at order $(1,1,1,1,1,\min\{1,2(1-k)\})$ and the associated fluid vector given by \Eqref{eq:secondorderfluid} agrees with $v^\alpha$ at order $(1,1-\Gamma)$.
+\paragraph{Velocity term dominance} Consider any solution $(g_{\alpha\beta}, v^\alpha)$ of the Einstein-Euler equations asserted by \Theoremref{th:sub-criticalcoupledExistence} (again we mainly focus on the case $\Gamma>0$ here). \Propref{prop:ModSIVP} establishes that there exists a solution of the partially truncated evolution equations for which the associated metric given by \Eqref{eq:secondordermetric} agrees with $g_{\alpha\beta}$ at order $(1,1,1,1,1,\min\{1,2(1-k)\})$ and the associated fluid vector given by \Eqref{eq:secondorderfluid} agrees with $v^\alpha$ at order $(1,1-\Gamma)$.
 Part~\ref{statement:coupledsub2} of \Theoremref{th:sub-criticalcoupledEstimates} (and analogously for \Theoremref{th:criticalcoupledEstimates}) is therefore a consequence of the following result. \begin{proposition} Choose functions $k$, $\Lambda_*$, $E_*$, $Q_*$, $Q_{**}$, $v^0_*$ and $v^1_*$ in $C^\infty(T^1)$ such that $\Lambda_*,E_*,v^0_*>0$ and $1>k>0$, and a constant $\gamma\in (1,2)$.
 Choose smooth functions $\muGcomp{i}$, $\muFcomp{i}$ and $\eta$ such that

 Let $\widehat\UC=\USC+\widehat\WC$ be the solution of the partially truncated equations, \Eqref{eq:EinsteinEulerPartialTruncated}, with $\widehat{\WC}\in X_{\tilde\delta,\kappaVecC+\muVecC,\infty}$ asserted by \Propref{prop:SIVPtruncated} (identifying $\delta$ and $\tilde\delta$) and $\UCT=\USC+\WCT$ be the solution of the fully truncated equations, \Eqref{eq:EinsteinEulerPartialTruncated} where the term $\FredGV{\WG}$ is replaced by $\FredGVOne{\WG}$, with $\WCT\in X_{\tilde\delta,\kappaVecC+\muVecC,\infty}$ (see the remark after \Propref{prop:SIVPtruncated}).
 Let $g_{\alpha\beta}$ be the metric associated with $\widehat\UC$ and $g_{\truncated,\alpha\beta}$ be the metric associated with $\UCT$ via \Eqref{eq:secondordermetric}.
 Analogously let $v^\alpha$ be the fluid vector associated with $\widehat\UC$ and $v^\alpha_\truncated$ associated with $\UCT$ via \Eqref{eq:secondorderfluid}.
 Then the two metrics agree at order $(2-2k,2-2k,2-2k,2-2k,2-2k,2-2k)$ and the two fluid vectors agree at order $(2-2k,2-2k-\Gamma)$. \end{proposition}